timm167/lms-backend/README.md

   - Students can only create or delete their own enrollments.
   - Teachers can only create and edit their own courses.
   - Admins have full access.
+- More detail as to how this is ensured can be found under 'Testing', 'Permissions' below.

 Example Custom Permission:
 ``` python